 • CCTC opens our first location outside of Philadelphia and we begin providing services in Montgomery County in the Spring of 2014.
 Our Montco location provides Trauma Services, Family Based Services, Outpatient Services, and Blended Case Management.

-• Coming in 2022, CCTC will be expanding into Camden, New Jersey by providing mental and behavioral health services to KIPP Charter School located in Camden.
+• In 2023, CCTC expanded into Camden, New Jersey by providing mental and behavioral health services to a KIPP Charter School located in Camden.

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”
 Margaret Mead